MinuraPunchihewa/ai-text-to-sql/README.md

 tts.query_df("Find all the tracks written by AC/DC, including the track name, album title, and the artist name.
 Sort the results alphabetically by track name.")
 ```

+# TODO
+- [ ] Add support for more database connectors.
+- [ ] Ensure the Bard LLM is fully supported.
+- [ ] Add support for more Large Language Models.

 # License
 This code is licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE.txt for details.